Cardiac stress test: Diagnostic value

-According to American Heart Association data, about 65% of men and 47% of women present with a heart attack or sudden cardiac arrest as their first symptom of cardiovascular disease.
-Stress tests, carried out shortly before these events, are not relevant to the prediction of infarction in the majority of individuals tested.
-Over the past two decades, better methods have been developed to identify atherosclerotic disease before it becomes symptomatic.
-These detection methods include anatomical and physiological methods.
+According to data from the US Centers for Disease Control and Prevention (CDC) common first systems of coronary artery disease is a heart attack.
+According to the American Heart Association, a significant percentage of individuals, approximately 65% of men and 47% of women, present with a heart attack or sudden cardiac arrest as their first symptom of cardiovascular disease.
+Consequently, stress tests performed shortly before these events may not be highly relevant for predicting infarction in the majority of individuals tested.